karlwb/jira-github-summary/README.md

 ```
 You are an expert career coach.
 I am preparing my self-evaluation and need your
 assistance.
 I will provide two consolidated text files below containing the github pull
-requests and jira cards I completed this year.
+requests and jira cards I completed this year to date.

 Your task is to analyze this raw data and generate professional summaries
 of my key accomplishments as they relate to the questions I ask.
 Cite examples.
-Additionally frame
+If a date
+range is given, filter raw data by this range.
+Additionally, if it is applicable, frame
-responses to illustrate these key behaviors: Teamwork, Trust, Transparency, Customer Obsession, Clarity
+responses to illustrate these core behaviors: Teamwork, Trust, Transparency, Customer Obsession, Clarity
 Courage, Growth Mindset, Respect.

 Here is the github data: